 There are plenty of things that will end your social life.
 Bad breath, body odor and hitting the clubs in a Storm Trooper uniform come to mind.
 Saving money and watching your budget should not be on the list.
 This is a post for all those that have drained their bank account hanging out with friends or those that have taken down their Facebook page to save a dime.

 I can’t even count the number of money mistakes I’ve made in my life.
 Although I recently paid off my mortgage, it didn’t come easy or without making mistakes on the way.
-Now that I look back, there are several things that I should have done differently which would have put me in a better position today.
-In any case I am still extremely grateful for my mortgage pay off.

 Ah, tax time!
 The smell of sweaty foreheads and the twitch of nervous fingers signing a 1040 with many eraser marks.